-The water supply for the existing gravity fed hydrant system at Copco Lake (Figure 13) is maintained by storage tank fed by a groundwater well.
-This system is not expected to be affected by the drawdown of the reservoirs or the removal of the dams.
+The water supply for the existing gravity fed hydrant system at Copco Lake (Figure 13) is maintained by storage tank fed by a spring on Snackenburg Creek and supplemented in the summer by a groundwater well operated by the Copco Lake Mutual Water Company.
+This system is not expected to be affected by the drawdown of the reservoirs or the removal of the dams because the well is believed to tap subsurface flow from Snackenburg Creek.
 The Renewal Corporation does not propose any improvement in this system.
-If directed by CalFire, the Renewal Corporation will ensure that the loss of the reservoirs does not affect the system's functionality through license surrender.
+If directed by CalFire, the Renewal Corporation will ensure that the loss of the reservoirs does not affect the system's functionality through License Surrender.